|

 Furher, the dBASE 7 has some serious issues with the AutoInc field implementation - see AutoInc INSERt test.

-According to blog posts the dBASE news group finally closed since November 2025, and the dBASE LLC website seems in May 2026 to be no longer active.
+According to blog posts (May, 2026) the dBASE news group finally closed since November 2025, and the dBASE LLC website shows little activity.

-From being a early pioneer and with it's past time dominance, the dBASE seems to have finally deBASED.
+From being a early pioneer and with it's past time dominance, the era of dBASE seems belonging to the past.

 However lots of old data may still be out there to be recovered by proper tools.